chunkysteveo/OctoPrintAPI/README.md

 ## Release History
+* 1.0.4
+    * It's being used!
+User feedback to include the job process endpoint as a priority, thanks Miles Nash for the prompt that it's in use, and you like it!
+* 1.0.3
+    * Correction of keyword file for library, and property file version not matching.
+* 1.0.2
+    * Correction to library.properties file and caps of OctoPrint
 * 1.0.1
     * Tidying up Github readme, lots to learn.
 * 1.0.0
     * First release, just getting it out there.

 ## Requests / Future To Do List
-* Look into HTTPS OctoPrint installations and use WiFiSecure (maybe?)
+* Look into HTTPS OctoPrint installations and use WiFiSecure (maybe?).
-* POST calls to send data to the print server
+* POST calls to send data to the print server.
-* Add more example scripts
+* Add more example scripts.
 * Create the OLED screen copy to replicate the ramps full graphic smart controller (or the 20x4 one at least!).
+* Add my Neopixel progress bar dongle thingy!

 ## Meta